-Equity concerns refer to housing unaffordability and insecurity; rising living costs; and inadequate access to transport, social infrastructure and services.
+Equity concerns refer to housing affordability and insecurity; rising living costs; and inadequate access to transport, social infrastructure and services.
 Housing affordability and insecure housing is by far the most significant.
-It is estimated that there are currently 10,700 housing-stressed households7 in Newcastle8 and 7,000-7,500 affordable houses required by 2041, with 139 delivered to date 9 .
+It is estimated that there are currently 10,700 housing-stressed households in Newcastle and 7,000-7,500 affordable houses required by 2041, with 139 delivered to date.
 There is also evidence of increasing homelessness locally, which includes people sleeping in vehicles and couch surfing.
-Equity Economics research on the impact of the COVID-19 recession estimated that 'experiences in homelessness' across Newcastle (and Lake Macquarie SA4) would increase by 40.5%, or around 470 people, based on the report's June 2021 homelessness estimates of 1,624 people in Newcastle and Lake Macquarie10.

 Concerns regarding rising living costs in Newcastle were also reported.
 This includes the cost of housing and rentals, but also other living costs such as transport, food and health services, and disparity between living costs and wages.
 While Newcastle has relatively low levels of socio-economic disadvantage, there are significant differences within the LGA, with high levels of disadvantage experienced in some geographic areas and demographic groups.
-The COVID-19 pandemic has further impacted those disadvantaged groups, with an increase in vulnerable community members experiencing housing, financial and food insecurity for the first time.
+The COVID-19 pandemic further impacted those disadvantaged groups, with an increase in vulnerable community members experiencing housing, financial and food insecurity for the first time.